psake/psake/README.md

 If you wish to use the psake command from outside of the install folder, add the folder install directory to your PATH variable.

+**Step 5: (With VS2017)** Install the VSSetup dependency

+psake uses [VSSetup](https://blogs.msdn.microsoft.com/heaths/2017/01/25/visual-studio-setup-powershell-module-available/) to locate msbuild when using Visual Studio 2017.
+The VSSetup PowerShell module must be installed prior to compiling a VS2017 project with psake.
+Install instructions for VSSetup can be found [here](https://github.com/Microsoft/vssetup.powershell#installing) and [here](https://www.powershellgallery.com/packages/VSSetup).

 ## Release Notes

 You can find all the information about each release of psake in the [releases section](https://github.com/psake/psake/releases).